jgaa/restc-cpp/README.md

 # Supported operating systems
 These are the operating systems where my Continues Integration (Jenkins) servers currently compiles the project and run all the tests:

+ - Debian Buster (Stable)
- - Debian Stretch (Stable)
+ - Debian Stretch
  - Debian Testing
- - Windows 10 / Microsoft Visual Studio 2017, Community version
+ - Windows 10 / Microsoft Visual Studio 2019, Community version using vcpkg for dependencies
- - Fedora 29
  - Ubuntu Xenial (LTS)
  - Ubuntu Bionic (LTS)
- - Centos 7 (latest) with devtoolset-7-gcc and (custom built) libbbost 1.69.0
- - macOS High Sierra (OS X)
+ - macOS

+Fedora and Centos are currently disabled in my CI because of failures to start their Docker containers.
+(Work in progress)

 The Jenkins setup is [here](ci/jenkins).